Alumni Tutoring Policy

 Missed Appointments or No-Show Policy

 Missed or "no-show" appointments occur when Columbus State University student clients of the ACT do not cancel their appointments 3 hours before their appointment, or they do not attend their appointment at the recorded scheduled time.
 Student clients are responsible for cancelling their own appointments, either by cancelling online or by visiting or calling the ACT.
 Cancellations under 12 hours before a student client's appointment will be marked as missed or as "no-show".
 If student clients miss 2 appointments within a 14-day period, then their permission to make appointments with the ACT will be blocked for 14 days.
+In order to be allowed to make appointments again, clients must meet with the director of the ACT or wait out the 14 day penalty.

 Right to Refuse Service Policy